-Join us for a morning of connecting with nature through play!
-We’ve created an immersive, sensory-rich play space for children and adults.
-Explore the natural world by meeting animals, building, drawing, climbing and making music at your own pace.
+Join us for a morning of connecting with nature through play in an immersive, sensory-rich play space for children and adults at the Regenstein African Journey and Pritzker Family Children’s Zoo!
+Explore the natural world by meeting animals, building, painting, sorting and making music at your own pace.
 The choices are up to you!

 For children ages 2–3 and an adult (cost is per child)

 The allowed adult-to-child ratio for each class is up to two adults to one child.
-You are welcome to bring children who are under 6 months to an older sibling’s class at no additional charge.
+You are welcome to bring children under 6 months of age to an older sibling’s class at no additional charge.
 Children older than 6 months must wait until they reach 2 years old to attend.

 For more information, please email firstname.lastname@example.org or call 312-742-2056.